THE HAUNTED RAGGED SCHOOL

-THE HAUNTED RAGGED SCHOOL MUSEUM BRIEF HISTORY
+THE RAGGED SCHOOL MUSEUM BRIEF HISTORY

 The haunted Ragged School Museum sits in the heart of the East End of London.
-Ragged Schools, or Free Schools, were charitable institutions which gave children of poverty-stricken families the opportunity for basic education.
+Ragged Schools, or Free Schools, were charitable institutions that gave children of poverty-stricken families the opportunity for basic education.
 This particular ragged school was the largest in London and was founded by Thomas Barnado.

 In 1866, Thomas arrived in London from Dublin to train as a doctor, but when he got there, he was greeted by great poverty and disease in the lower classes.
 He also watched helplessly as a pandemic of cholera swept through the East End, killing 3,000 people and leaving so many families devastated.
 In particular, his heart went out to the children, and he decided to continue with his missionary work and focus on helping these poor urchins.